Retrospective-prospective symmetry in the likelihood and Bayesian analysis of case-control studies: Strong hyper Markov laws

+The improper priors of \citet[Theorem 1]{ghosh2012} can be obtained from \eqref{eq:shm-multinomial}, \eqref{eq:shm-stereotype} and \eqref{eq:shm-multi-int} by taking the limit $a_{x+} \to 0$.
+However their claim that these priors can also be used for link functions other than the logistic, such as the probit, skew-symmetric or cumulative logit, is incorrect, as these models are not strong meta Markov, and hence can not support strong hyper Markov laws.

-Unfortunately, this method is somewhat impractical for large numbers of covariates.
-In particular, we note that the size of $\mathcal{X}$ increases exponentially with its dimensionality $k$.
+The form of the generalized logistic Dirichlet law allows for easy implementation in generic Bayesian MCMC packages such as {\sc WinBUGS}, {\sc OpenBUGS} and {\sc JAGS}, which accept non-integer values for binomial counts.
+Furthermore, arbitrary functions $g$ can be included by use of the zero Poisson trick: see \citet[\S~9.5]{bugsbook}.
+Unfortunately, this method is somewhat impractical for large numbers of covariates, since the size of $\mathcal{X}$ increases exponentially with its dimensionality $k$.
 Furthermore, as $\mathcal{X}$ increases, $\rbeta$ will tend to concentrate around 0.
-To compensate for this, the values of $(a_{xy})$ can be chosen closer to 0, but unfortunately, the above software packages tend not work well, if at all, for very small values.
+To compensate for this, the values of $(a_{xy})$ can be chosen closer to 0, but the above software packages do not work well for very small values.